vsiegel/thoughttree/README.md

    - Have a console log including what you deleted for reference

 #### Have the tools you need
-   - Safe the code blocks with a generated file name
+   - Save the code blocks with a generated file name
    - Run the code
    - Render the content, like LaTex or SVG
    - Open applications like spreadsheet for CSV output